isaracorp/Toolkit-Samples/README.md

 # Toolkit-Samples

-> The IQR Toolkit is a security solution that offers an implementation of
+> The ISARA Radiate Security Solution Suite offers an implementation of
 > cryptographic algorithms resistant to quantum computer attacks through a
 > lightweight library with a C language interface.
 This toolkit is the first
 > opportunity for customers to start deploying quantum resistant technology in